smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 {% endhighlight %}

 We discover here two additional operations : `cvtsi2sd` and `cvtsi2ss`.
-These are the operations that respectively converts integers to single and double precision floats.
+These are the operations that respectively converts integers to single and double precision floats by truncation.
 By doing the opposite way, we can also identify the operations to convert from floats to integers.

 ## The ASCII Mandelbrot set

-We now enter the second part of the chapter : drawing the ASCII Mandelbrot set.
+Let us now achieve our goal in this chapter : drawing the ASCII Mandelbrot set.
 We will draw it in the terminal in ASCII, meaning the "pixels" will be represented by text characters.
 This will be the simplest form of such drawing as no colors or shading will be used.

 ### The Mandelbrot set ? 🤔

 The Mandelbrot set is a set of points defined on the [complex plane](https://en.wikipedia.org/wiki/Complex_plane).
-Drawing this set allow to discover a very complex mathematical object with chaotic borders.
+Drawing this set allows to visualize a complex mathematical object with chaotic borders.

-We will draw a grid of characters to represent this set.
+We will draw a grid of characters to represent it in the terminal.
 Each character of the grid will represent the 2d coordinate of a point in the complex plane.
-We will define a function that, for each of the point, indicate if it belongs to the Mandelbrot set or not.
+We will define a function that, for each of the point, indicates if it belongs to the Mandelbrot set or not.

 In order to avoid spending too much time on the mathematical aspects, we will use the naïve algorithm presented on [this page](https://en.wikipedia.org/wiki/Plotting_algorithms_for_the_Mandelbrot_set) and simply translate it into assembly :